KCP&L Energy Efficiency Docket: Changing Energy Efficiency in Kansas

 CEP is also here to help with submission.
 To have comments submitted by CEP: complete this form (www.tinyurl.com/KCPLEE)

-The commission hearing will take place on March 22nd, and they are accepting public comments until May 5, 2017.
+The commission hearing will took place on March 22nd, and they are accepting public comments until May 5, 2017.
+To have the greatest impact, submit comments by April 12th.

 See below for a list of key points and a sample letter.